What is general anesthesia? +

 What about my child’s medications? +

 We recommend for your child to get certain types of medications on the day of surgery with a small sip of water, (preferably at least 2 hours prior to the time of their surgery).
 It’s important to continue respiratory medications, such as albuterol on the morning of the surgery.
-This reduces the risk of an asthma attack during anesthesia.
+This reduces the risk of an asthma attack while your child is under the anesthesia.
 Anti-reflux medications such as Prevacid, or Pepcid can also be taken prior to surgery.
-Your child can take their anti- hypertensive medication the night before surgery, but ask your anesthesiologist about taking it on the morning of the procedure, as each situation is different.
-If your child is on specialized medication, it’s important to speak to your anesthesiologist to find out if you should take it the morning of surgery.
+Your child can take their anti- hypertensive medication the night before surgery, but ask your anesthesiologist about taking it on the morning of the procedure as each situation is different.
+If your child is on specialized medication, it’s important to speak to your anesthesiologist to find out if your child should take it the morning of surgery.

 What happens during general anesthesia? +